 You could also add some chia seeds - they are an excellent source of omega-3 fatty acids, rich in antioxidants, and they provide fibre, iron, and calcium.

 For a wake-up kick, slowly cook drained tinned tomatoes, garlic and chilli until it’s thickened.
 Add in chunks of wholemeal bread so that they start soaking up the tomato juice.
 Crack a couple of eggs on top and sprinkle with pieces of feta cheese.
 Place the pan under the grill until the eggs are cooked through.
 Tomatoes are rich in vitamin C, which is needed to absorb iron and vital for helping your baby grow.
+You could also try adding some halloumi to this dish, but watch out for the salt content.

 Ok, so fish for breakfast may be one of your stranger cravings, but sardines are rich in omega-3 fatty acids which help with your baby’s brain development.
 Gently heat up some tinned fillets in the oven until warmed through, place on toasted ciabatta and sprinkle with fresh chilli and parsley and a drizzle of olive oil.

 Yes, it’s tempting to open up a tin of Heinz, but you can also make your own healthy beans, without all the added sugar and salt.
-Simply cook some dried cannellini or haricot beans with tinned tomatoes, garlic and cider vinegar.
+Simply cook some dried cannellini or haricot beans with tinned tomatoes, peppers, garlic and cider vinegar.
 A great source of fibre to keep your digestion healthy in pregnancy.

 This gluten-free grain is perfect if you’re intolerant to wheat.
 It has a low glycaemic index so releases energy slowly so you can keep going through the morning.
 Make your own by mixing buckwheat groats with porridge oats, seeds and nuts, plus a little honey and oil.
 Put in a baking tray and pop into a low oven, stirring often.
 Add dried fruit once baked.

 Make this classic breakfast dish with smoked haddock and curry spice.
 Use brown rice as it’s rich in B-vitamins, which your body needs to get energy from food.
 You can even up the spice if you’re looking to try to kick off labour as your near your due date.
+You can add eggs for extra protein if you wish.